top of page

 ADR and Continuity

-• Align ADR timing/pitch to production/recorded audio.
+• Align ADR timing and pitch to production audio

 Pre-Dub and Mix